ValksGodotTools/GodotModulesCSharp-Old/README.md

 A lot of this is overwhelming at times, just making a minor contribution here and there is a huge motivator for me.
 Talk to me through Discord valk#9904 if you need more info on something.

-I stream at https://www.twitch.tv/valkyrienyanko whenever I work on this, come stop by and say hello :)

 Another way to contact me is by joining this [Discord](https://discord.gg/866cg8yfxZ)

 ## Credit